qizhoward/OneIcon/README.md

 oneDrive oneIcon :)  </br>

 Change bluetooth icon like as microsoft icon on windows 10 </br>
-Some soft icon differet microsoft </br>
+Some soft icon different microsoft </br>